karenneff/first-solo-website/README.md

 # Karen's Website

 [Visit this website in action here.](https://evening-cove-18822.herokuapp.com/) There is now a homepage!
-However, the stylesheet didn't quite make it to Heroku yet, so the site doesn't look as it should.
-Will implement a fix soon!

 ## Documentation